mozilla-releng/relengdocs/releng101/checkin-to-builds.rst

 And that's true!
 Up to this point, we have only gone over the logic from 'a user checking in a cset' to 'a buildbot master triggering build jobs on a slave from each of our platforms.'.
 Everything involved on with how to build firefox (the script we defined in ScriptFactory) we have yet to see.
-But that is for walk-through 2: :ref:`Building Firefox in automation`
+But that is for walk-through 2: :ref:`Building Firefox in automation<Building Firefox in automation>`

 Recap -- the full code from examples above
 ------------------------------------------